routine needed to run the notebook on Google Colab

 and Decoder

-class, and then a Autoencoder
+class, and then combine them into a unified Autoencoder

 class Encoder(torch.nn.Module):